 Composting Program Overview, 2009-Present

-Dickinson’s food waste is picked up daily by student workers and taken to the College Farm to be recycled into a natural fertilizer for our certified organic produce operation.
+Student Farmers pick up food waste from the Dickinson College Dining Hall twice daily to transport to the Dickinson College Farm.
 Starting in 2002, students began collecting approximately 50 lbs of salad waste per day from the dining hall, which was used at the student garden.
-(Find out more about our beginning years in the “History” section of this article, below!)
+Now, the College Farm picks up all food waste produced at Dickinson College.

-We currently collect about 700 lbs of pulped food service waste per day.
-The waste, which is collected in green 10-gallon bins, is taken to the farm, where the bins are first emptied into the bucket of the farm’s tractor.
-We then mix the food waste with leaves, mulch hay, or wood chips, and add it to one of our existing piles to begin the process of windrow composting.
+We currently collect about 800 lbs. of pulped food service waste per day.
+Dining Services places the waste in green 10-gallon bins and student farmers load these bins into the trusty “compost truck” for transport to the Farm.
+Once at the farm, the food waste gets emptied into the bucket of the farm’s tractor, mixed with leaves, mulch hay, or wood chips, and added to one of our windrow compost piles.

 Once a windrow grows sufficiently large, it is covered with a compost cover to manage moisture, prevent weed growth, and discourage crows.
 The piles are turned as needed to accomplish aeration and reignite the decomposition process.
 Our compost piles may be turned 2-3 times or more over the course of a year before the organic materials (food waste, leaves, wood chips) have broken down sufficiently and become ready to use.
 Up until 2012, turning was done with a tractor bucket loader, or with pitchforks when the farm was starting out as the student garden.